waterholeforum/docs/routes.md

 ## Path Configuration

-You can configure the path prefix for the main Waterhole routes in `config/waterhole/forum.php`, and for the admin panel in `config/waterhole/admin.php`.
+You can configure the path prefix for the main Waterhole routes in `config/waterhole/forum.php`, and for the Control Panel in `config/waterhole/cp.php`.

 ## Registering Routes

-To register your own routes in Waterhole's route groups, use the [`Routes` extender](https://waterhole.dev/docs/references/Waterhole/Extend/Routes.html).
-You can do this in the boot method of a service provider, or in your `routes/web.php` file.
+To register your own routes in Waterhole's route groups, use the [`ForumRoutes` extender](https://waterhole.dev/docs/references/Waterhole/Extend/ForumRoutes.html).
+You can do this in the boot method of a service provider.

-For forum routes, use the `forum` method.
 Forum routes use the path prefix configured in `config/waterhole/forum.php`, a name prefix of `waterhole.`, and the `waterhole.web` middleware group.

 ```php
 use Illuminate\Support\Facades\Route;